ushadow/web-gesture-ppt/README.md

-A web application that uses gesture as input on a tabletop.
+A web application that uses gesture as input to HTML5 based presentation framework.

-# OS
+# Development environment

-The code is developed and tested on Ubuntu 13.04 and Windows 7.
+* The code is developed and tested on Ubuntu 13.04 and Windows 7 64bit.
+* ruby 2.0.0p247

 # Setup